FabianaCampanari/SQL_LABS/README.md

 - **Creating indexes:**

--   - Concept of indexes, advantages and disadvantages of indexes, clustered indexes.non-clustered indexes.
+-   - Concept of indexes, advantages and disadvantages of indexes, clustered indexes, non-clustered indexes.